-OVER-DRIVE SWITCH Workhorse 20,700 GVWR chassis and greater only
+-Workhorse Chassis 20,700 GVWR and greater only

 The Overdrive Switch allows you to deactivate the automatic overdrive feature of the transmission when necessary.

 When this switch is ON, the transmission will automatically shift to the overdrive gear whenever possible for greatest fuel economy.